-‘Tis the season: With Christmas quickly approaching, celebration planning is in full swing.
-It’s easy to get lured in by the mega-sales, sparkling lights, and shiny wrapping paper.
+With Christmas quickly approaching, it’s easy to get lured in by the mega-sales, sparkling lights, and shiny wrapping paper.
 Even for those of us who try our best to be good to the Earth during the rest of the year, the holiday season can completely derail our efforts as we endeavor to please everyone, outdo our neighbors, and make Christmas magical for our kids.
 Celebrating Christmas in an Earth-friendly, sustainable way doesn’t mean taking the fun out of the party.
-Read on for our tips to help you be green (and maybe even save some green) this Christmas in Boston and beyond.
+Here are tips to help you go green (and maybe even save some green) this Christmas in Boston and beyond.

 There are many reasons not to take your kids out for traditional, around the neighborhood, nighttime trick-or-treating: Your little pumpkin is just too young and is still afraid of the dark.
-You might have a child (like mine) with an autism spectrum disorder – the sensory input and the possibility of complete meltdown are just too great.
-Perhaps you’re trying to move toward a greener Halloween, or you just want your kids to think more about giving than getting.
+You have a sensory child (like mine) and a complete meltdown seems inevitable.
+You’re trying to move toward a more earth-friendly or less sugary Halloween.
+Or, you just want your kids to think more about giving than getting.

 Whatever the reason, there’s no need to feel left out for Halloween.
-There are plenty of alternatives to traditional trick-or-treating in the Greater Boston area, and dare I say, they may be even better than the real thing!
-Read on for some ideas to celebrate Halloween without pounding the pavement on Halloween night.
+There are plenty of alternatives to traditional trick-or-treating in Boston, and dare I say, they may be even better than the real thing!

 We're glad you're here at Mommy Poppins Boston, your free online resource for everything for families and kids in the greater Boston area.
 We'd love to hear from you with any questions or suggestions! — Tara and Audrey